parisni/mimic-omop-guidelines/01-introduction.rst

 databases modelling and datas exchanges
 ===========================================

+As said Kahn and all, "databases modelling is the process of determining how data are to be stored in a database".
+It specifies data types, constraints, relationship and metadata definitions.
-Common data model (CDM) provides standardized definition of represent resources and their relationships.
+Common data model (CDM) provides a standardized ways to represent resources/datas and their relationships.
+The databases have been designed to facilitate exchanges and store data from multiple sources.
-Many has been developped, certains are open-source:
+Several have been developed, certains are open-source:
 - MIMIC !
 	- Even if MIMIC is a large, freely-available database, its datamodel does not provide easy exchanges.
 	- Its structure is "ICU centric" with many relations created in this purpose (icustays, microbiology table).